xpack-dev-tools/openocd-xpack/README-PUBLISH.md

 ### Check the CHANGELOG file

-Open the `CHANGELOG.txt` file and and check if all new entries are in.
+Open the `CHANGELOG.md` file and and check if all new entries are in.

 Generally, apart from packing, there should be no local changes compared to the original OpenOCD distribution.

-Note: if you missed to update the `CHANGELOG.txt` before starting the build, edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.
+Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to recreate the archives with the correct file.